Septic Shock Medication

 Medication Summary

-The most important aspect of medical therapy for septic patients includes adequate oxygen delivery, crystalloid fluid administration, and broad-spectrum antibiotics.
-Although colloid solution is mentioned, mortality benefit of colloid over crystalloid has never been proven.
+The most important aspects of medical therapy for patients with sepsis include adequate oxygen delivery, crystalloid fluid administration, and broad-spectrum antibiotics.
+Although colloid solution is mentioned, a mortality benefit of colloid over crystalloid solution has not been proved.
 Blood transfusion may also be beneficial for patients with low hemoglobin concentrations.

-Vasopressors are important for patients who are refractory to adequate fluid resuscitation.
-Steroid administration should be considered in patients refractory to both fluids and vasopressors, and recombinant human activated protein C (APC) is a therapy that should be considered for the patients in the most critical condition in the intensive care unit (ICU).
+Vasopressors are important for patients whose conditions are refractory to adequate fluid resuscitation.
+Steroid administration should be considered in patients whose conditions are refractory to both fluids and vasopressors.

 Vasopressors